 Year 2 Modules:

-International Financial Reporting I; Consolidated Financial Statements and Reporting; Introduction to Taxation; Applications in Corporate Finance and Accounting; Placement Plan; Corporate Financial Policies; Business Econometrics and Forecasting; The Macroeconomic Environment in the Short Term; The Macroeconomic Environment in the Long Term; Microeconomics and the Individual; Microeconomics and Macroeconomic Outcomes
+International Financial Reporting I; Consolidated Financial Statements and Reporting; Introduction to Taxation; Data Analysis, Business Reporting & Process Automation; Placement Plan; Corporate Financial Policies; Business Econometrics and Forecasting; The Macroeconomic Environment in the Short Term; The Macroeconomic Environment in the Long Term; Microeconomics and the Individual; Microeconomics and Macroeconomic Outcomes

 Year 3 Modules:

 Multinational Finance; Governance, Regulation and Control of Financial Organisations; Case Studies in Corporate Finance; Economic Consulting; Time Series Analysis; Principles of Insurance for Finance; Advanced Data Analysis for Finance; Placement and Research Report; Introduction to Corporate Information Systems

 - Economics and Markets after the Crisis

 - Governance, Regulation and Control of Financial Organisations

 You will also spend six months on placement in a financial organisation in Year 3.
 This internship, which is arranged by UCC, is in a designated financial institution or related organisation located in Ireland or the UK.